DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization: Method

 \section{Method}

-In the following section, the components comprising the auto-differentiable proxy collision detector will be described: (A) will describe modeling the configuration space using a multi-label kernel perceptron preserving knowledge of object categories; (B) will describe the approach in achieving a differentiable model using polyharmonic splines; (C) will describe the constrained trajectory optimization problem that employs the proxy collision estimator to compute constraint values in a way that can be easily integrated with deep learning packages such as PyTorch; Finally, (D) will extend the method to modeling dynamical environments using an active learning strategy to update the learned model upon obstacle changes, such as movement, rotation, appearance, or disappearance.
+In the following section, the components comprising the auto-differentiable proxy collision detector will be described: (A) will describe modeling the configuration space using a multi-label kernel perceptron preserving knowledge of object categories; (B) will describe the approach in achieving a differentiable model using polyharmonic splines; (C) will extend the method to modeling dynamical environments using an active learning strategy to update the learned model upon obstacle changes, such as movement, rotation, appearance, or disappearance; Finally, (D) will describe the constrained trajectory optimization problem that employs the proxy collision estimator to compute constraint values in a way that can be easily integrated with deep learning packages such as PyTorch.
 Fig.~\ref{fig:main_flow} gives an overview of the pipeline.
 See Table~\ref{tab:symbols} for a full list of mathematical symbols used.